KushalRoyChowdhury/ChatBuddy/README.md

 ChatBuddy is more than just a simple chatbot.
 It's packed with advanced features designed for power users and developers.

+-   **💬 Multi-Chat Support**: Manage multiple conversations at once.
+Each chat is saved independently, allowing you to switch between different topics and contexts without losing your history.

 -   **🖼️ Image Sharing**: Upload and discuss images directly in the chat.
 The AI can understand and analyze the content of your images, opening up new possibilities for visual-based conversations.

 -   **🎬 Video & Audio Sharing**: Share video and audio files with the Advanced Model.
 The AI can process and understand the content, allowing for discussions and analysis of multimedia files.